Tutte Invariants for Alternating Dimaps: Introduction

 Recently, Farr~\cite{Farr2013pp,Farr2018} introduced three minor operations for alternating dimaps, known as $ 1 $-reduction, $ \omega $-reduction and $ \omega^{2} $-reduction.
 A \emph{minor} of an alternating dimap can be obtained by reducing some of its edges using these operations.
 Unlike classical minor operations, these operations do not always commute.

+Alternating dimaps are at least as diverse and rich in structure as orientably embedded undirected graphs, since any orientably embedded undirected graph can be converted into an alternating dimap by replacing each edge by a clockwise 2-cycle.
+It is also worth noting that every orientably embedded Eulerian undirected graph with $ k $ components can be converted into an alternating dimap in $ 2^{k} $ ways: for each component, choose a reference edge arbitrarily, choose one of the two possible directions of it, and let the alternating property determine the direction of all other edges.
+So, given the breadth of the class of alternating dimaps, and the natural reduction operations for it, it is natural to ask whether a theory of Tutte polynomials may be developed for it.

+The first steps in this direction were taken by Farr in~\cite{Farr2013pp,Farr2018}.
+In this paper, we develop the theory further, establishing when various types of Tutte invariant exist, with both positive and negative results.

-A \emph{Tutte invariant} for alternating dimaps is a function $ F $ defined on every alternating dimap and taking values in a field $ \mathbb{F} $ such that $ F $ is invariant under isomorphism and obeys a linear recurrence relation involving reduction operations.
+A \emph{Tutte invariant} for some class of alternating dimaps is a function $ P $ defined on every alternating dimap in the class and taking values in a field $ \mathbb{F} $ such that $ P $ is invariant under isomorphism and obeys a linear recurrence relation involving reduction operations.
 Farr~\cite{Farr2018} defined some Tutte invariants including extended Tutte invariants, the c-Tutte invariant and the a-Tutte invariant.
 We characterise these invariants in this paper.

 When $ G $ is a planar graph and $ G^{*} $ is the dual graph of $ G $, the Tutte polynomial $ T(G;x,y) $ of $ G $ satisfies $ T(G;x,y)=T(G^{*};y,x) $.
 We prove an analogous result for extended Tutte invariants for alternating dimaps.